docs Self-service account recovery administrator's guide

 Removing a directory integration

 Removing an integration is a destructive action and should be done with caution.
-When an integration is removed, all of the members of that directory and their data will be deleted from Nametag.
+When an integration is removed, all the embers of that directory and their data will be deleted from Nametag.
 This means that the accounts table will likely be empty and you will lose all records of resets and account actions taken by users.

 Configure a self-service site

 You’ll also need to set up your desired self-service recovery site.
-This is a simple website that’s hosted by Nametag at a domain that is customizable.
+This is a basic website that’s hosted by Nametag at a domain that is customizable.
 On the site, people will be prompted to provide their work email address and scan a QR code.

 Create a DNS record